Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

     // SAFETY: The bounded loop ensures that `right` is always in-bounds. `v` and `pivot` can't
     // alias because of type system rules.
 The left side element `left` can only be incremented once
     // per iteration, so it is <= `right` which makes it in-bounds as a transitive property.
 From
-    // this also follows that the call to `sub_ptr` at the end is safe. unsafe {
+    // this also follows that the call to `offset_from_unsigned` at the end is safe. unsafe {
         let mut left = v_base;